pskfyi/minecraft-outlander-modpack/pack/config.md

 possible within REI.
 I made a request in the REI Discord and the author immediately responded positively, so it's possible this issue will be resolved.)

-## Clayworks

-- Disabled all items except the kiln.
-Heavily modified it.
-  - Renamed to Oven.
-  - Edited recipe to replace furnace with campfire.
-  - Removed all default baking recipes, with the intention to repurpose the block for cooking and other low-temperature cooking.

 ## Cold Sweat

 Added a Curios charm slot to hold the thermometer.